EngineerBear8000/ML-HMM-project/ML project report.md

 ## 4. Feature-Based Perceptron Model: Towards Advanced Sequence Labeling

-The fourth phase introduced a feature-based perceptron approach to sequence labeling, representing a more sophisticated machine learning technique for named entity recognition.
+The fourth phase introduced a structured perceptron approach to sequence labeling, representing a more sophisticated machine learning technique for named entity recognition.

 Key components of the feature-based model included:
 - Comprehensive feature extraction function